 So, after the first year you will have paid off a total of approximately £13,320, to reduce your outstanding balance to £195,500 (remember you will be paying off interest as well as capital).

-If you then take a three month holiday, the interest over the three months - about £2,200 - will be added to your outstanding balance, making a total debt of £197,700.
+If you then take a 3-month holiday, the interest over the 3 months - about £2,200 - will be added to your outstanding balance, making a total debt of £197,700.
 To cover this shortfall after the holiday, your payments will go up by around £18.60 per month, to £1128.60.

 Without a holiday, your total mortgage debt, including interest, would have been approximately approx. £333,000, so in effect the total cost of your payment holiday is over £2,000.